maiconhellmann/hellmann-architecture/README.md

 ## Stack
 * Retrofit
 * Koin - Dependency Injection
-* Rx - java/android/kotlin
+* Coroutines
 * Data binding
 * Room - ORM
 * LiveData
 * Navigation library

+There is a branch using RxJava: rxjava